-“Brava” in English translates to brave, and you definitely should be kind of brave to eat Patatas Bravas because the red sauce is traditionally spicy.
+Don’t let the simplicity of this dish fool you.
+“Brava” in English translates to brave, and you definitely should be kind of brave to eat Patatas Bravas because the red sauce is incredibly spicy.
 The level of spiciness can be adjusted, though, depending on your preference.

 2. Berenjenas al Miel (Spanish Crispy Fried Eggplant with Honey)

 I am pretty sure you’ve eaten fried eggplants before, but how about fried eggplants with honey?
 This is exactly what the Spanish delicacy called Berenjenas con Miel is.

 This vegan Spanish tapa is widely celebrated, especially in Andalusia.
 You have the saltiness of the savory eggplant complementing the sweetness of honey.